MelissaBernadette/SDEV_220_Final_Project_Group7/README.md

 # Getting Started
 Open our Homepage at _____
+Login or create an account
+Now depending on your account status you have different authorization to different parts of the website.
+All users are able to view the products at the endpoint /products/detail/(product #)

 # Users
 On launch of the application all users are directed to login or create an account.